httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

    1. If byte is %x25 ("%"), append "%25" to encoded_string.
    2. If byte is in the ranges %x00-1f or %x7f-ff, apply the percent-encoding defined in {{Section 2.1 of URI}} to byte and append the result to encoded_string.
    3. Otherwise, decode byte as an ASCII character and append the result to encoded_string.
-3. Let formatted_string be the result of running Serialising a String ({{ser-string}}) with encoded_string.
+3. Let output be a string containing %x25 ("%") followed by DQUOTE.
-4. Return the character "%" followed by formatted_string.
+4. Append encoded_string to output.
+5. Append DQUOTE to output.
+6. Return output.

 ## Parsing Structured Fields {#text-parse}